-On similar lines, Tabassum et al (2011), in their comparative analysis of QWL among the employees of the local private and foreign commercial banks in Bangladesh found a significant difference between the perception of the employees of local private and foreign commercial banks the following factors of QWL on QWL: adequate and fair compensation, work and total life space, opportunity develop human capacities, flexible work schedule, job assignment, and employee relations.
+On similar lines, Tabassum et al (2011), in their comparative analysis of QWL among the employees of the local private and foreign commercial banks in Bangladesh found a significant difference between the perception of the employees of local private and foreign commercial banks over QWL on the following factors of QWL: adequate and fair compensation, work and total life space, opportunity develop human capacities, flexible work schedule. job assignment, and employee relations.

 However, Reddy and Reddy (2013) observed that no significant relationship persists between nature of bank/sector on five of the nine variables of quality of work life in the case of officer cadre employees, for six of the nine variables in the case of clerical cadre employees.
-On the contrary, Kumari and Khanna (2007)who investigated QWL in mental health of bank relation to employees observed significant difference between the quality of work life of the employees of public and private sector significant positive between QWL and mental health.
+On the contrary, Kumari and Khanna (2007)who investigated QWL in mental relation to health of employees observed significant difference between the quality of work life of the employees of public and private sector banks: significant positive correlation between QWL and mental health.
 Private sector bank employees were found to be more mentally healthy than the employees of public sector banks.

 Satisfaction rate in general was observed to be high among the public sector workers than the private sector workers with respect to reward, human relations and behavior of co-workers and nature of job (Wilson, 2003).
-In terms of salary satisfaction, there exists a significant difference between public sector and private sector organization in employees Indian context; in sector organization have greater degree of salary satisfaction in comparison to private employees and sector dissatisfaction decreases job satisfaction, motivation, performance, and increases absenteeism, turnover intensions, which are indicators of quality of work life (Sharma and Bajpai, 2011).
+In terms of salary satisfaction, there exists a significant difference between public sector and private sector organization in Indian context; employees in public sector organization have greater degree of salary satisfaction in comparison to private sector employees and salary dissatisfaction decreases job satisfaction, motivation, performance, and increases absenteeism, turnover intensions, which are indicators of quality of work life (Sharma and Bajpai, 2011).

-Mishra (1997) observed that public relations sector experienced public of significantly higher occupational stress on the dimensions of role ambiguity, role unreasonable conflict, group and political pressures, powerlessness, poor peer relations at work, intrinsic impoverishment, low status and strenuous working conditions as compared to public relations officers of private sector.
+Mishra (1997) observed that public relations sector experienced officers of public significantly higher occupational stress on the dimensions of role ambiguity, conflict, unreasonable group and pressures, powerlessness, poor political peer relations at work. intrinsic impoverishment, low status and strenuous working conditions as compared to public relations officers of private sector.
 Kumari (2011) too observed significant differences with respect to impact of stress on the morale of bank officers at entry and middle level of private and public sector banks Uttarakhand.